anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * CodeGuru: automated code reviews.
 Finds lines of code that hurt performance, resource leaks, race conditions.
 Offers recommendations.
 Supports Java and Python
 * Contact Lens for Connect: contact lenses made for customer support call centers.
 Ingests audio from recorded phone calls.
 Allows search on calls and chats.
 Does sentiment analysis
 * Kendra: Enterprise search for intranet with NLP.
 Combines data from filesystems, SharePoint, intranet, into one searchable repository
 * Augmented AI (A2I): human review of ML predictions.
 Builds workflows for reviewing low-confidence predictions.
 Access the Mechanical Turk workforce.
 Integrated into Textract, Rekognition and Sagemaker.
-Very similar to Ground Truth
+Very similar to Ground Truth but here humans review labels, like your own team. not other 3rd party people

 ## Evaluation and tuning

 * Confusion matrix
 * rMSE
 * precision and recall, F! score
+  * recall: tp / tp + fn
+  * false negative rate: fn / (fn + tp)
 * ROC / AUC

+Residual plot is for regression and shows how far away (positive or negative) the predicted value is compared to the expected value.
+Whether the model is underestimating or overestimating on the target.

+ContinuousParameterRanges of logarithmic helps with learning rates with a range that spans several orders of magnitude.
+For example, if you are tuning a linear learner model and you specify a range of values between .0001 and 1.0 for the learning_rate hyperparameter, searching uniformly on a logarithmic scale gives you a better sample of the entire range than searching on a linear scale would.
+This is because searching on a linear scale would, on average, devote 90 percent of your training budget to only the values between .1 and 1.0, leaving only 10 percent of your training budget for the values between .0001 and .1.

 ## ML implementation and operations